Funchal is the capital city of Madeira and is the base for many visitors to the island.

 Madeira Story Centre

 The Madeira Story Centre on the waterfront in the Old Town is a small, modern museum charting the history of Madeira.
 A visit will take around one hour during which you will learn about Madeira’s volcanic formation and social and political history.

-There is a large shop and restaurant on site and is a good option for a rainy day in Funchal.
+The Madeira Story Centre is a good option for a rainy day in Funchal.

-Open every day 9 am -7 pm.
-Adult entry is 5 Euro, children are 3 Euro.
+It is open every day from 9 am -7 pm.
+Adult entry is €5, children are €3.